gt102005/JDBC--java_database_connection-/README.md

 | Setup | Easy (was bundled with early JDKs) |
 | Status | **Deprecated since Java 8 — removed in Java 9** |

-**When it was used:** Legacy enterprise systems in the early 2000s that already had ODBC infrastructure.

 > ⛔ Do NOT use Type 1 in any modern project.
-It's completely obsolete.
+It is completely obsolete.

 ---